↑

 10. Start small by setting boundaries in areas of your life where you can take a risk, like canceling plans with a friend who always takes advantage of you.

-It can be hard to set boundaries with people you serve and care for, such as elderly parents and children.
+It can be hard to hold boundaries with people you serve and care for, such as elderly parents and children.
+They push your limits to get what they want or need from you.

-They tend to push your limits to get what they want or need from you.
-And, if you feel called to serve and take care of others, there are times when this will happen and you’ll have to prayerfully consider how firm to set your boundaries.
+And, if you feel called to serve and take care of others, there are times when this will happen, and you’ll have to consider how firmly to set your boundaries prayerfully.

 Setting limits on how often you do for others will help prevent them from using guilt or manipulation to get you to do more than you’re comfortable doing.

-1 Start small.
+Start small.

-2 Don’t expect perfection.
+Don’t expect perfection.

-3 Remember the purpose for your self-care boundaries.
+Remember the purpose of your self-care boundaries.

-4 Be respectful.
+Be respectful.

-People who struggle with setting healthy boundaries often feel like they owe other people or that it’s wrong to stand up for themselves and what they need, but this is a misconception.
-Instead, it’s essential to stay true to yourself while still being respectful of others’ feelings.
+People who struggle with boundaries often feel like they owe others or that it’s wrong to stand up for themselves and what they need, but this is a misconception.

-Setting boundaries isn’t about pushing people away or pulling their feelings; it’s about taking care of yourself and respecting your needs while respecting others.
+Having appropriate boundaries isn’t about pushing people away or pulling their feelings; it’s about taking care of yourself and respecting your needs while respecting others.

-5 Expect pushback on your boundaries
+Expect pushback on your boundaries

 Don’t apologize.

-Other people might get angry when they don’t get what they want, so work on reminding yourself that it’s okay to have your priorities.
-If you are setting boundaries, you are protecting yourself from being taken advantage of or mistreated.
+Do not apologize or withdraw from your decision because you are worried about hurting someone else’s feelings.
+Other people might get angry when they don’t get what they want, so remind yourself that having your priorities is okay.
+If you set boundaries, you protect yourself from being taken advantage of or mistreated.

-Don’t worry – remember having boundaries doesn’t mean that you don’t care about other people.
+Don’t worry – remember, having boundaries doesn’t mean that you don’t care about other people.
 It just means that you’re taking care of yourself and respecting what you need, which is the right thing to do!

-However, suppose someone continues to ask too much of you after you’ve made your position clear.
-In that case, you should not feel guilty about setting firmer boundaries or walking away.
 You don’t have to struggle through things just because other people want you to; you’re the one who will live with your decisions.
+Some consequences of decisions last a long time.

 Some ideas can include:

 3. Make a specific action plan for what you’ll do if someone crosses one of your boundaries, like changing how you interact with them.
+It’s best to consider this response before the interaction.

-5. If you feel guilty about setting a boundary, ask yourself what’s stopping you from addressing your needs and do something about it by improving your setting boundary skills.
+5. If you feel guilty about setting a boundary, ask yourself what’s stopping you from addressing your needs and do something about it by improving your boundary skills.

 Some of the most common reactions you might experience when people don’t like your new boundaries include: